-Q: Why do you have a website, Facebook Page and Twitter account for the event?
+Q: Why do you have a website, Facebook Page and Instagram account for the event?

 A: The race web site contains all the information you should need to properly prepare for the event.
 PLEASE take the time to thoroughly review the Participants Guide on the website and copy applicable documents for you and your crews/pacers/supporters.
-Facebook and Twitter are used to communicate with other runners to share information like training runs, make requests for pacers, share transportation, coordinate lodging opportunities, etc.
+Facebook and Instagram are used for convenience and to communicate with other runners to share information like training runs, make requests for pacers, share transportation, coordinate lodging opportunities, etc.